anelson425/windsboro-hoa-v2/content/hoa_dues.md

     }
 </style>

 The Windsboro HOA dues are $400 per year.
-Payment is due in full by March 31 each year.
+Dues for 2022 are due on March 31, 2022.
 You must pay by a mailed check to the following address:

 <div class="mail">
     Windsboro HOA Treasurer<br />